Curriculum

 Our teachers and teaching assistants receive training to deliver the Sounds-Write phonics programme.
 Sounds-Write takes children through systematic, incremental steps to teach children the 44 sounds in the English language and their multiple spellings.

-Educational workshops and visits are an integral part of our curriculum offer and an enrichment activity is planned during each theme.
+Educational workshops and visits are an integral part of our curriculum and enrichment activities are offered.
 This can be in the form of a visitor, workshop in school or trip linked to the theme.
 Pupils experience ‘real-life’ opportunities through having these opportunities.
-Some of the enrichment activities the children have enjoyed this year include; Battle Abbey, The Toy Museum, The Motor Museum and workshops on Chinese dancing.
+Some of the enrichment activities the children have enjoyed this year include; The PlanetariumThe Toy Museum, Brooklands Motor Museum and workshops on Chinese dancing.

 %